-The Learning Planner is part of the STEP Digital kit distributed to Gypsy/Traveller families as part of the Digital Families Programme.
-The Planner has several functions and is particularly useful for pupils who do not attend school regularly and whose families may be unfamiliar with supporting learning.
+The Learning Planner is distributed to families as part of the Digital Families Programme.
+The Planner has been designed particularly for learners who do not attend school regularly and whose families may be unfamiliar with supporting learning.
 The Planner works in several ways to:

-Ensure that the families’ skills, attributes and values are embedded in learning
+- ensure that cultural skills and values are embedded in planning learning

-Offer an ‘at a glance’ record of learning for a range of different staff
+- offer an ‘at a glance’ record of learning for a range of different staff

-The Planner provides double-paged templates for writing and reporting on a weekly learning plan.
-Along with the the long-term planner, these weekly records can help young people and their families understand the value of using evidence to reflect on progress and achievement.
+The planner contains pages to guide reflection and provide weekly feedback on engagement with learning and progress being made.
+Along with the the long-term planner, these weekly records can help young people and their families understand the value of using evidence to demonstrate their attainment and wider achievements.